Roger Wethered

-Roger Henry Wethered (3 January 1899 – 12 March 1983) was an English amateur golfer, and the brother of Joyce Wethered, one of the finest female golfers of the pre-war era.
+Roger Henry Wethered (3 January 1899 – 12 March 1983) was an English amateur golfer, and the brother of female golfer Joyce Wethered.

 Early life

 Born in Surrey, Wethered was the only son of Herbert Newton Wethered and his wife Marion Emmeline Lund.
 He was frequently ill as a child and this resulted in him being home-tutored.
 His father had authored numerous books about golf and this proved to be influential on Wethered as he took up golf from an early age.

 Wethered was called up in 1918 to serve in the Royal Artillery in World War I. However, he was recalled from France some weeks later as peacetime was declared.
 Upon his return he enrolled at Christ Church at Oxford University.
 He joined the Oxford golf team with Cyril Tolley, a good friend of his, and both were successful young golfers.
 His game was defined by great power and technique with iron clubs.
 His driving was less accomplished but his ability to recover more than made up for this shortcoming.

 He graduated from Oxford with a BA in English in 1921.